Lactose Free and Vegan Butternut Squash Lasagna is a lightened up comfort food that can be enjoyed by all!

 Can you believe this pan of creamy and indulgent lasagna is actually lactose free and vegan?!
 While I’m not either of those, I do love creating recipes of the such for readers that are avoiding dairy, lactose, or animal products.
 I also partner with GO VEGGIE every month to create a recipe with their awesome dairy-free/lactose-free products, all which I use and love as every day cheese products.
 For this recipe I used their mozzarella shreds, which are vegan, cholesterol free, and have twice the calcium as regular cheese!

-Even though this lasagna doesn’t have a lick of dairy or butter in it, you couldn’t even tell from tasting it!
+Even though this vegan butternut squash lasagna doesn’t have a lick of dairy or butter in it, you couldn’t even tell from tasting it!

 If you don’t need your lasagna to be lactose free or vegan, then by all means you can use butter, cow’s milk, and cheese if you prefer.

 As far as lasagnas go, this one is relatively simple.
 The main work involves making the butternut squash sauce.
 For this, you roast the squash, make a cream sauce, and blend it all together.
 Then to assemble, I made things super simple by using oven-ready lasagna noodles.
 To make this an easy weeknight meal, make the butternut squash sauce the night ahead of time and simply assemble the night of!

 We all loved this vegan butternut squash lasagna!
 Marc was hesitant to have it for lunch because he thought it was going to be heavy, but was pleasantly surprised at how light it was.
 As far as lasagnas go, it is pretty light, without meat and a ton of dairy.
 Lars also loved it!
 This will definitely be our go-to vegan lasagna recipe!